-Staffing one, 24×7 shift for the monitoring and response center would likely require four to five employees, so the investment in resources alone could be staggering.
+Staffing one 24×7 shift for the monitoring and response center would likely require four to five employees, so the investment in resources alone could be staggering.
 An average SOC requires approximately 12 employees.
-Considering the current shortfall in technology talent, it may be difficult to find the required resources, and the wages will continue to rise.
-The resource expense doesn’t stop with wages and benefits, ongoing training and creating an environment that makes employees feel compelled to stay are more important than ever.
+Considering the current shortfall in technology talent, it may be challenging to find the necessary resources, and wages will continue to rise.
+The resource expense doesn’t stop with salaries and benefits – ongoing training and creating an environment that makes employees feel compelled to stay are more important than ever.

 What else should a VAR or MSP consider?

-Hassel: Every company needs to decide what role/brand they want to have as an MSP/MSSP and how to best accomplish that goal.
+Hassel: Every company needs to decide what role/brand they want to have as an MSP/MSSP and how to accomplish that goal best.
 From my perspective:

 - Start with that goal: Are you looking to change or permanently expand your core competencies?

 - Find a trusted peer/advisor: This is a tremendous undertaking both in terms of financial and time resources.
 Can you afford the distraction and the ongoing OPEX needed?